fyupeng/rpc-netty-framework/README.md

 - [x] is suitable for 'IO' intensive scenario applications based on' Netty'.
 Although the performance is not as good as the' CPU' intensive scenario applications, concurrency is the best.
 - [x] support distributed timeout retry mechanism, idempotent historical result elimination strategy, asynchronous caching for efficient communication.
 - [x] Implementation of `id` generator using `Jedis/Lettuce` two snowflake-based algorithms;
-- [x] Support for the `JDK` built-in `SPI` mechanism for decoupling interfaces from implementations.
+- [x] Support 'JDK' built-in 'SPI' mechanism, in the extension of dynamic configuration, registry, service discovery and service provision, to achieve non-intrusive programming.
 - [x] registry high availability, providing clustered registries that can continue to serve users through caching even after all registered nodes are down.
 - [x] Providing personalized services, introducing personalized service `name`, service `group`, suitable in test, experimental and formal environments, as well as providing better services for compatibility, maintenance and upgrading of later versions.
 - [ ] Provide cluster registry downtime restart service.